 The regional planning commission is charged with several specific duties.
 It is required to adopt a general plan for the physical development of the region, copies of which must be certified to the Department of Economic and Community Development and to the legislative bodies of each county and municipality in the region.
 T.C.A. §§ 13-3-301, 13-3-304.
 Furthermore, the planning commission is to advise county and municipal governing bodies in such areas as public improvement programs and construction of roads, bridges, and other public structures.
 The regional planning commission should coordinate its efforts with those of any municipal planning regions within its area, cooperate with authorities in neighboring states and regions, and, in general, perform any functions needed to promote regional planning.
 T.C.A. § 13-3-104.
 In exercising several of its duties, including the adoption of a regional plan, subdivision regulations and zoning ordinances, planning commissions are charged with identifying areas with inadequate or nonexistent public or private services and facilities necessary for development to occur and including such considerations in the plans, regulations and ordinances.

 One of the most important duties of the regional planning commission involves plat approval.
 After the commission has developed and filed a regional plan, any subdivision, except one lying inside municipal borders, must be approved by the regional planning commission before it may be recorded by the county register.
+The regional planning commission may delegate its plat approval authority to the commission's staff.
 T.C.A. § 13-3-402.
 Regional planning commissions must approve or disapprove a plat within 60 days after the initial consideration by the commission at a regularly scheduled session, with an exception for holidays and unexpected office closings.
 Plats must be placed on the commission's agenda within thirty (30) days of the plat's filing or placed on the agenda for the next regularly scheduled commission meeting after the thirty (30) day period.
 These deadlines may be waived by the applicant.
 T.C.A. § 13-3-404.
 What constitutes a subdivision is defined in T.C.A. §§ 13-3-401(4) and 13-4-301(4).
 A representative of the commissioner of the state Department of Environment and Conservation (usually the county health officer) must approve subdivision plats when subsurface sewage disposal is to be used before the planning commission approves the plat.
 T.C.A. § 68- 221-407.
 A plat may be submitted only by the owner of the land (as defined in T.C.A. § 13-3-402) or by a governmental entity, and all plats must include the most recently recorded deed book and page numbers for all property included in the plat.
 T.C.A. § 13- 3-402.
 A plat must contain the personal signature and seal of a registered land surveyor or a registered engineer before the plat is eligible for filing in the register's office.
 T.C.A. § 66-24-116.
 Amendments, modifications, and corrections to recorded subdivision plats must have the approval of the appropriate regional or municipal planning commission to be eligible for recording with the county register of deeds, except that a survey of an easement or survey attached to an easement granted to a governmental entity may be recorded without planning commission approval, even if it modifies a plat of a recorded subdivision.
 T.C.A. §§ 13-3-402, 13-4-302.

 All of these matters – platting regulations, road and utility requirements, and procedures for submission of plats – are addressed more specifically in T.C.A. § 13-3-403 et seq.
 However, these provisions do not apply to any subdivision plat registered prior to February 14, 1935, or to land partitioned by a court of competent jurisdiction.
 T.C.A. §§ 13-3-407, 13-3-408.
 Furthermore, these sections do not repeal or impair private acts relating to planning requirements.
 T.C.A. § 13-3-409.